wjkaufman/M100-Project/Paper/M100-Project.md

 Second, the wait times may depend on factors other than the dining venue.
 For example, it may be that the Hop has short wait times during weekdays, but very long wait times during weekends.
 For multi-armed bandits, this is known as a "contextual bandit," where the distribution that is sampled from depends on _both_ the action chosen _and_ an additional state variable.

 Finally, and perhaps most importantly, the student's utility function may not be restricted to how long she waits for food.
-She may also care about which food she eats!
+She may also care about the food she eats!
 Further, she may want to get dinner with a friend (thus picking venues that can facilitate social time), or may want to save money and go to the less expensive venues.
 Each of these are common factors that people consider when deciding to eat, and it would be fascinating to model behavior by including these in a generalized utility function.

 # References